cortexproject/cortex/docs/configuration/config-file-reference.md

 # recent results that might still be in flux.
 # CLI flag: -frontend.max-cache-freshness
 [max_cache_freshness: <duration> | default = 1m]

+# Duration to delay the evaluation of rules to ensure the underlying metrics
+# have been pushed to Cortex.
+# CLI flag: -ruler.evaluation-delay-duration
+[ruler_evaluation_delay_duration: <duration> | default = 0s]

 # The default tenant's shard size when the shuffle-sharding strategy is used.
 # Must be set when the store-gateway sharding is enabled with the